Artisan-Lab/tag-std/pre-RFC.md

 * **Lack of clarity on safety requirements**: It is unclear whether the developer has considered all safety requirements for `ptr::read` and ensured they are satisfied.
 From the comments, we can see that only the `NotOwned` safety property is explicitly addressed.

 * **Comment dependency and maintenance burden**: When a piece of safety documentation is modified, all places that reference it must be reconsidered and updated accordingly.
 In this example, `try_rfold` refers to the safety comments inside `try_fold`.
 If the safety comment within `try_fold` changes, developers might forget to verify whether the new comment still applies to `try_rfold`.
+(This is not the focus of this RFC)

 * **Implicit dependencies on unsafe behavior**: Developers may unknowingly change code that other safety assumptions rely on.
 For instance, the comment "the deque effectively forgot the element" depends on the behavior of Guard's Drop implementation.
 If `try_fold::Guard::drop` changes, developers must check whether the associated safety comments still hold.
+(This RFC does not address this problem)

 To address these issues, we propose a solution based on annotating call sites with `#[discharges]` and introducing an entity reference system.